-Common stock offered by us 7,000,000 (8,041,856 if the underwriters exercise their overallotment option in full) Common stock offered by the selling stockholders 6,891,415 (7,933,271 if the underwriters exercise their overallotment option in full) Shares outstanding after the offering 90,148,909 (91,190,765 if the underwriters exercise their overallotment option in full) Use of proceeds We plan to use the proceeds of this offering to redeem our Series C cumulative preferred stock for approximately \$106 million, including accrued and unpaid dividends and a make-whole premium, and use the remainder for general corporate purposes, including acquisitions.
+Common stock offered by us 7,000,000 (8,042,142 if the underwriters exercise their overallotment option in full) Common stock offered by the selling stockholders 6,895,229 (7,937,371 if the underwriters exercise their overallotment option in full) Shares outstanding after the offering 90,148,909 (91,191,051 if the underwriters exercise their overallotment option in full) Use of proceeds We plan to use the proceeds of this offering to redeem our Series C cumulative preferred stock for approximately \$104.7 million, including accrued and unpaid dividends and a make-whole premium, and use the remainder for general corporate purposes, including acquisitions.
 We will not receive any proceeds from the sale of shares by the selling stockholders (including NASD).
 Risk factors See "Risk Factors" and other information included in this prospectus supplement and the accompanying prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.
 Listing Our common stock currently trades on The Nasdaq National Market under the ticker symbol "NDAQ."
-Unless we indicate otherwise, all information n in this prospectus supplement: хи ор 1 40 000 l ( / l'
+Unless we indicate otherwise, all information n in this prospectus supplement:

-Ÿ assumes 83,148,909 shares outstanding as of December 31, 2005; and

-Ÿ excludes:

-- Ϋ́ up to 453,406 shares of restricted stock issued to our employees and directors pursuant to equity compensation awards; - Ÿ up to 12,112,103 shares of common stock issuable upon the exercise of options granted to our employees and directors, of which 5,316,755 were exercisable as of December 31, 2005 at a weighted average exercise price of \$10.30; - Ÿ up to approximately 30.7 million shares of common stock issuable upon the conversion of our 3.75% convertible subordinated notes due October 2012 currently owned by Hellman & Friedman Capital Partners IV, L.P., or Hellman & Friedman, and Silver Lake Partners, or SLP, at a conversion price of \$14.50 per share, which will not be freely transferable before September 8, 2006; - Ÿ up to approximately 5.0 million shares of common stock issuable upon the exercise of warrants granted to Hellman & Friedman and SLP, at an exercise price of \$14.50 per share, which will not be freely transferable before September 8, 2006; and - Ϋ́ up to approximately 0.1 million shares of common stock issued upon the exercise of warrants granted to Softbank Corp. at an exercise price of \$16.00 per share.
+- Ÿ assumes 83,148,909 shares outstanding as of December 31, 2005; and - Ÿ excludes: - Ϋ́ up to 453,406 shares of restricted stock issued to our employees and directors pursuant to equity compensation awards; - ^Ÿ up to 12,112,103 shares of common stock issuable upon the exercise of options granted to our employees and directors, of which 5,316,755 were exercisable as of December 31, 2005 at a weighted average exercise price of \$10.30; - ÿ up to approximately 30.7 million shares of common stock issuable upon the conversion of our 3.75% convertible subordinated notes due October 2012 currently owned by Hellman & Friedman Capital Partners IV, L.P., or Hellman & Friedman, and Silver Lake Partners, or SLP, at a conversion price of \$14.50 per share, which will not be freely transferable before September 8, 2006; - Ÿ up to approximately 5.0 million shares of common stock issuable upon the exercise of warrants granted to Hellman & Friedman and SLP, at an exercise price of \$14.50 per share, which will not be freely transferable before September 8, 2006; and - ^Ÿ up to approximately 0.1 million shares of common stock issued upon the exercise of warrants granted to Softbank Corp. at an exercise price of \$16.00 per share.

 At NASD's request, we have provided our stockholders who purchased warrants to purchase shares of our common stock in our 2000 and 2001 private placements and exercised those warrants by December 31, 2005 with the opportunity to sell those shares in this public offering.
-The maximum number of shares which these stockholders have indicated an interest in selling in this offering is 3,385,243.
-Participation will be subject to meeting eligibility requirements and completing satisfactory documentation.
-Several of the underwriters and/or their affiliates are eligible to participate in this opportunity and have elected to do so.
+The number of shares which these stockholders are selling in this offering is 3,389,343.
+Several of the underwriters and/or their affiliates are included among these selling stockholders.
 See "Principal and Selling Stockholders."
 NASD will pay the underwriting discount for shares being sold by such persons in this public offering.

-We have agreed to sell up to approximately 361,350 shares in this offering through a directed share program to NASD members under the terms of a prior agreement between us and NASD.
+We have agreed to sell up to approximately 206,700 shares in this offering through a directed share program to NASD members under the terms of a prior agreement between us and NASD.
 These shares will be offered at the public offering price less the underwriting discount.